AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 <Button android:text="Press me!" />
 ```

-This makes a button, sets an attribute called android:text to the value "Press me!".
+This makes a button, sets an attribute called `android:text` to the value "Press me!".
 By setting this, the button would say "Press me!" inside of it.
 Attributes with "android:" before their name are attributes provided by Android to modify properties of the view.

 When we created this project, it added an XML element for us, a RelativeLayout.

-> Point out the RelativeLayout tag already existing.
+> Instructor Note: Point out the RelativeLayout tag already existing.
 Ask if anyone remembers the other Layout discussed earlier, and have them change it to the LinearLayout and add a vertical orientation

 We just changed our RelativeLayout to a LinearLayout, so our elements will be displayed vertically on the screen.

-> Create a new TextView in the app
+> Instructor Note: Create a new TextView in the app

 Here's an example of how a TextView is represented in xml: